BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 - [Object Detection Example Source Code](https://github.com/FNNDSC/objectdetection_example)

-### How to Build Our Docker Container
+### Step 1: How to Build Our Docker Container

-For ppc64le image, we cannot use the automatic build on docker hub.
+- For ppc64le image, we cannot use the automatic build on docker hub.
 We have to build this container locally and push it into docker hub.

 ```bash
     cd path/to/this/repo